 Wondering how to dye pumpkin seeds?
 We’ve got you covered.
 Read below about a super simple dyeing method for pumpkin seeds, and how to make them into discovery bottles (and more).
 You’ll definitely want to add this to your list of preschool pumpkin activities.

 Related: How to Dye Corn Kernels

 I loved loved loved how the dyed pumpkin seeds turned out, and I knew I wanted to do more with them!

 Now, of course I didn’t just make these because I loved them.
 I wanted to explore making these pumpkin discovery bottles because of how much the students loved the dyed pumpkin seeds.

 So why not run with it to explore a wide variety of early childhood concepts?

 How to Dye Pumpkin Seeds

 They were easy peasy to make!
 My son helped me make the first batch, and preschool students are definitely capable of helping with this process.

 Since I didn’t have many colorful pumpkin seeds leftover from last year, the kiddo helped me make some more.

 Then shake everything up until the pumpkin seeds are colorful.
 Add more watercolors if need be, and shake again.

 Once they’re dry, the seeds may need to be separated a bit.
 I had a few that stuck together, but it wasn’t difficult to break them apart.

 Fall Discovery Bottles with Dyed Pumpkin Seeds

 Now that you know how to dye pumpkin seeds, it’s time to make the sensory bottles I was talking about.

-Assemble the discovery bottles
+Assemble the Discovery Bottles

 So my son and I scooped the seeds up by color and tossed them into the jars.
 Then the lids went on, and everything was ready to go!

 With younger children, I’d suggest using plastic bottles.
 They’re not as heavy, and they’re harder to break.

 - Add some lettered beads into the jars.
 Have the children see if they can find letters from their names.